TechieTeee/TechieTeee/README.md

 <h2> Hey, Good People!</h2>

 - 🤓 I’m TechieTeee on the interwebs
-- 👀 I’m a data engineer and blockchain developer.
+- 👀 I’m a data engineer and blockchain developer
 - 🌱 I’m currently building novel and decentralized data pipelines by combining the worlds of web 3 and data engineering
 - 💞️ I’m looking to collaborate on projects that help to democratize web 3 and data products for the masses
 - 📫 You can be reach me on Twitter: @TechieTeee